 Once they had climbed high enough above the ground they froze and tried their best to control their rapid breathing.
-The sky was so black Barnaby couldn’t see the branches in front of him and because he couldn’t see the ground, he didn’t know how high up they clung.
+Levi couldn’t see the branches or the ground for the darkness.
 Nothing stirred.
 He strained to listen but heard little over his loud breathing.
-Many minutes past and all remained quiet like something had killed the forest and everything in it.
+All remained quiet like something had killed the forest.
 No mosquitoes buzzed, no bats chirped, no owls hooted, and the breeze did not breathe.
-All creatures, like Barnaby, were too frightened to move or whisper.
+All creatures, like Levi, feared to move or whisper.

-A scream below ripped the air and he gripped the tree in fear.
+A man at the bottom of Levi’s tree cried out for mercy but his scream diminished to a gurgle as his throat filled with blood.
 Victoria slapped her hand over her mouth to muffle her cries.
-The scream lasted only a second as though a man, who decided to hide behind the very same tree was struck down and ended quickly.
-Barnaby debated on whether to climb higher but he couldn’t risk shaking the tree or dislodging a dead branch, so he held on and prayed that whatever was killing the pirates would not discover them.
+Levi debated on whether to climb higher but he wouldn’t risk shaking the tree or dislodging a dead branch, so he held on and prayed that whatever killed the pirates would not discover them.

-He looked skyward.
 A silent flash of lightning illuminated the terrifying shadow of the storm woman floating above the pirate ship.
-She did not scream but Barnaby knew she caused the horror on the ground.
-A few more flashes woke the sky and Barnaby saw a few men trying to climb back aboard their ship but the vessel rocked above the trees as if a violent tempest hammered it.
-Two of the men fell from the ladder back to the forest floor.
-Within seconds Barnaby could hear their gut wrenching screams.
+She did not scream but Levi knew she caused the horror on the ground.
+A few more flashes woke the sky and Levi saw a few men trying to climb back aboard their ship but the vessel rocked above the trees as if a violent tempest hammered it.
+Two of the men fell from the ladder to the forest floor.
+Within seconds they cried out.

 “Help me, Dear God help me!
 Please nooooo!”
 His voice expired.